djw533/pathwaytools_gff2gbk/README.md

 5. Run pathway tools by using `mpwt`

-We can now run pathway tools buy using this directory as input to `mpwt`.
+We can now run pathway tools by using this directory as input to `mpwt`.

 ```
 mpwt -f 4_mpwt_input/ -o 5_mpwt_output --patho --cpu 4 -v